thevdm1/solidity-template1/umip_123_draft.md

 # Security Considerations:

 First and foremost, manipulating any volume based synthetic asset can be achieved relatively cheaply if a relevant pricing identifier is constructed naively.
 In the rationale section two strong cases are made for why this price identifier is resistant against common volume manipulation techniques such as wash trading.
-Employing these safeguards in this price identifier significantly raises the cost of manipulation, to such a degree that the price identifier should be secure to underpin financial contracts.
+Employing these safeguards in the construction of this price identifier significantly raises the cost of manipulation, to such a degree that the price identifier should be secure enough to safely underpin financial contracts.

 It is also recommended that this price identifier is to be used in combination with the LSP financial contract that has a native upper bound.
 This limited upside is a further security measure on the price identifier as it lowers potential profitability of any attempted manipulation.